 Spectral reflectance of plant leaves is intrinsically linked to leaf-scale chemical and structural composition; studies have shown strong linkages between reflectance in the visible spectrum and photosynthetic tissues (Curran, 1989; Pacheco-Labrador et al., 2014; Wujeska-Klause et al., 2019a; Morley et al., 2020) as well as linkages between red-edge and near infra-red (NIR) reflectance and leaf chemical processes (Curran et al., 1991; Stone et al., 2001).
 Hyperspectral sensors typically operate with a spectral resolution of 3-10nm across the range 340-2500nm, although some instruments sacrifice spectral range for resolution e.g. the Ocean optics QE (Ocean Insight, Florida) has a spectral range of 645-810nm with a resolution of 0.2nm.
-Such instruments have been frequently utilised in the capture of foliar chemistry, with handheld hyperspectral sensors affording non-destructive data capture.
+Such instruments have been frequently used in the capture of foliar chemistry, with handheld hyperspectral sensors affording non-destructive data capture.
 As well as providing an inventory of foliar chemicals within a leaf sample (Curran 1989), the use of hyperspectral remote sensing has been demonstrated to detect plant stressors.
 Typically, stressed vegetation show increased reflectance in the red wavelengths, with changes in both the position and strength of reflectance at the red-edge, where the visible red and near infra-red (NIR) wavelengths meet (~780nm) (Dawson and Curran; Curran et al., 1991; Ustin et al., 2009).

 Studies utilising hyperspectral remote sensing rarely report on the singular wavelengths that are associated with a given chemical or biological compound.
 This is due to multiple scattering across similar wavelengths, i.e. reflectance or the inverse absorbance associated with a particular chemical property are spread across multiple similar wavelengths (Curran, 1989).
 As such, using spectra to determine foliar chemical content and thus processes that determine their concentration usually requires further processing (Dawson and Curran; Curran, 1989).
 As such, there have been numerous indices and derivative processes shown in literature to have linkages to either leaf chemical content and/or concentrations (Gitelson et al., 2002; Kimura et al., 2004).

-In a study by Yoder and Pettigrew-Crosby (1995) into nitrogen and chlorophyll content at canopy and leaf scales, a derivative approach was utilised to identify differences in leaf spectra.
-This study utilised first-difference spectra (approximating first derivatives).
+In a study by Yoder and Pettigrew-Crosby (1995) into nitrogen and chlorophyll content at canopy and leaf scales, a derivative approach was used to identify differences in leaf spectra.
+This study used first-difference spectra (approximating first derivatives).
 This was calculated from the difference between the values at each wavelength, divided by the range of wavelengths for raw reflectance, log reflectance and inverse log reflectance (Yoder and Pettigrew-Crosby, 1995).
 Using correlative analysis it was found that raw reflectance correlation was strongest with chlorophyll in visible wavelengths (around 720 and 750nm) a result similarly found for log reflectance and first-difference transformations (Yoder and Pettigrew-Crosby, 1995).
 The authors stated however that when using these spectral transformations to create a predictive model of chlorophyll that the first-difference transformation had “much better predictions” than either raw or log reflectance on model predictive behaviour (Yoder and Pettigrew-Crosby, 1995).

 Band depth analysis is another technique that has been developed for predictive modelling and analysis of leaf chemical composition (Kokaly and Clark, 1999).
 Using the relative depth of absorbance features, this technique allows for comparative analysis of spectral features associated with chemical composition (Kokaly and Clark, 1999).
-A study into the effects of radiation on pines in Belarus utilised the band depth normalised by area (BDNA) methodology found there were significant differences in wavelengths associated with photosynthetic compounds, lignin, cellulose and water caused by bio-accumulation to radiocaesium (137Cs) concluding that radioactivity impacted the structure of needles on older tree (Boyd et al., 2006).
+A study into the effects of radiation on pines in Belarus used the band depth normalised by area (BDNA) methodology found there were significant differences in wavelengths associated with photosynthetic compounds, lignin, cellulose and water caused by bio-accumulation to radiocaesium (137Cs) concluding that radioactivity impacted the structure of needles on older trees (Boyd et al., 2006).